 - Fermentation and Maceration: in stainless steel tanks at controlled temperatures below 30-32°C, for about 3 weeks

-Aging: 12 months in oak barrels, then concrete tanks for 8-12 months, and then in bottle before the selling, 3 years after the harvest
+- Aging: 12 months in oak barrels, then concrete tanks for 8-12 months, and then in bottle before selling, 3 years after the harvest

 Red garnet color with slight orange note.
 Clear and bright with fine perfumes, elegant, full, with purple berries, rose and red berries beginning with raspberry, then spices, especially cinnamon, with a vein of licorice.
 On the palate, it impresses with its beautiful dense matter, earther and mineral, to underscore the perfectly ripe tannins that do not bite.
 The tannins are rightly felt for a warm and sweet fruit, not without some rough youth.
 Wine characterized by elegance and femininity.

 100% Nebbiolo; alcohol: 14.5%; vines planted 1967 – 2004 at 310-370 meters; soils white marl clayey-calcareous with sand; fermented in stainless steel, aged in 50Hl oak barrels for 12 months, then concrete tanks for 8-12 months, then in bottle until 3 years after harvest.